Codex Assemanius: Composition

 By content it is an Aprakos (weekly, service) Gospel.
 It contains only pericopes (starting with the beginning of the Gospel of John), i.e. lectures prepared for the celebrations in church.
 At the end of the manuscript there is a Menologium which has lessons to be read during the feasts of the menaion (Sts.
 Demetrius, Theodosius, Clement and other saints).
 The codex is held by many to be the most beautiful Old Church Slavonic book.

 History of research and editions

 The first person to write about the codex was Mateo Karaman in his work Identitá della lingua letterale slava (manuscript, Zadar 1746).
-The manuscript was published by Franjo Rački (Zagreb 1865, Glagolitic), Ivan Črnčić (Assemanovo izborno evangjelje; Rome 1878, published privately, transcribed in Latin), Josef Vajs and Josef Kurz (Evangeliář Assemanův, Kodex vatikánský 3. slovanský, 2. vols, Prague 1929, ČSAV, phototypical edition) - republished by Josef Kurz in 1966 in Cyrillic transcription.
+The manuscript was published by Franjo Rački at the urging of Pavel Jozef Šafárik in Zagreb in 1865, Ivan Črnčić (Assemanovo izborno evangjelje; Rome 1878, published privately, transcribed in Latin), Josef Vajs and Josef Kurz (Evangeliář Assemanův, Kodex vatikánský 3. slovanský, 2. vols, Prague 1929, ČSAV, phototypical edition) - republished by Josef Kurz in 1966 in Cyrillic transcription.
 The newest Bulgarian edition is by Vera Ivanova-Mavrodinova and Aksinia Džurova from 1981 (Asemanievo evangelie; Sofia: Nauka i izkustvo), with facsimile reproductions.